ajc133/ajc133.github.io/content/posts/hannukah-of-data-part-1.md

 ---
-title: "Hannukah of Data: Part 1"
+title: "Part 1: The Investigator"
 date: 2024-11-03T16:25:04-08:00
-description: Solving where Noah's Rug has gone
+description: Solving where Noah's Rug has gone in the Hannukah of Data
-categories: []
-tags: []
+tags: ["hannukah-of-data"]
 ---

 *[Hannukah of Data: Noah's Rug](https://hanukkah.bluebird.sh/5784/)* is a super fun data puzzle where you must sift through a database from Noah's Market, "a bustling mom-and-pop everything store in Manhattan", and find past customers who can help you find Noah's Rug.